pmetzger/simh-docs/docs/simh_faq.md

 To install VMS, you will need a distribution CD-ROM.
 Any version after VMS 5.5-2 should run on the MicroVAX 3900 simulator.

-- Transcribe the distribution CD ROM to an ISO-format CD image file.
+- Transcribe the distribution CD-ROM to an ISO-format CD image file.
 (See question 2.5 for information on how to do this.)

-- Set drive RQ1 to be a CD ROM.
+- Set drive `RQ1` to be a CD-ROM.

-- Attach the CD ROM image file to simulated drive RQ1.
+- Attach the CD-ROM image file to simulated drive `RQ1`.

-- Set drive RQ0 to be the type of disk you want.
+- Set drive `RQ0` to be the type of disk you want.
 Be sure that the disk is large enough to hold VMS.

-- Attach a blank disk image file to simulated drive RQ0.
+- Attach a blank disk image file to simulated drive `RQ0`.
 - Boot the CPU.

-- When the self-test code completes, boot the CD ROM.
+- When the self-test code completes, boot the CD-ROM.

-- Use standalone backup to restore the CD ROM contents to the simulated disk.
+- Use standalone backup to restore the CD-ROM contents to the simulated disk.

 ```
 sim> set rq0 rd54